The Tunnel under the World: Plot

 The tunnel leads to the empty halls of the Contro Chemicals plant.
 They find a gun, and wait in a nearby office.
 The door opens, and a man enters, followed by April Horn.
 The man, Mr. Dorchin, who seems to be in charge, denies kidnapping the residents of Tylerton.
 Pushed beyond endurance, Burckhardt fires, hitting April Horn in the abdomen.
 There is no blood, and through the wound Burckhardt can see wires.
 She is a robot.
 She twitches, and says to Burckhardt "And so are you."

 She explains that following a massive explosion at the plant on June 14 that killed all the residents of Tylerton, the advertising executive Mr. Dorchin took the opportunity to re-create the town, transferring memories from the dead residents to a new population of robots which are being used as captive subjects for testing high pressure advertising campaigns.
 Each night, Dorchin's employees reset the robots' memories in preparation for the next experiment.

 Dorchin calmly suggests that they let his maintenance crews 'adjust' them, so they can forget all this, but Burckhardt angrily refuses, saying that if he has to, he will shoot his way out.
 Dorchin's robot body steps aside, letting Burckhardt out into the corridor.
 He hurries along, still hoping to make his escape and report Dorchin's illegal actions to the FBI.
 Opening a door, he finds himself standing on a metal ledge at the edge of a vast chasm.
 Looming giant-like above him is the flesh-and-blood Dorchin who has created the entire town on a tabletop.
 Dorchin reaches down to pick up the miniature Burckhardt and sends him off for maintenance.

 Burckhardt wakes on the morning of June 15 from a monstrous and incomprehensible dream.
 In the street outside, a sound-truck blares out election propaganda.

-Critical commentary
+Interpretation

 In his 2010 discussion of virtual realities in science fiction, Svante Lovén argued that the story is a strongly dystopian and vitriolic attack on the advertising industry that goes beyond its primary target to speculate on the possible consequences of the computer revolution.
 He suggested that in combining these separate institutional spheres into a single conspiracy, Pohl highlights their common indifference to humanist values.
 At the end of the story, the conspiracy is extended to include the political system, with the experimental subjects becoming a testing ground for an electoral campaign.
 Ultimately, Burckhardt is re-programmed to erase his memories – "There is no escaping the system of lies."

-Radio, TV, and film versions
+Dramatic adaptations

 The story has been adapted for other media several times, including: